 - a.
 A property owner shall be responsible for negotiating a solar easement with other adjacent property owners in the vicinity of a solar collector to protect solar access, and shall record the easement with the county recorder. - b.
 If no such easement is recorded, the owner of the solar collection system shall have no right to prevent the construction of structures or the installation of landscape materials on nearby properties based upon the grounds that the construction would cast shadows on the solar collection system. - c.
-Landscaping required by this Ordinance shall be exempt from any solar easement agreement. - B. A solar collection system located on a multifamily, mixed-use, commercial, or light industrial lot shall be subject to the following: - 1.
+Landscaping required by this Ordinance shall be exempt from any solar easement agreement. - B. A solar collection system located on a lot other than those specific listed in Section 17.5.5.3:A shall be subject to the following: - 1.
 All collection systems shall comply with the primary structure dimensional requirements.